TEKS4430/Autumn-2026_Assignment_1/README.md

 ---

 #### Alternative way
-If you want to install everything directly on your computer without Docker, follow the official documentation for installing ROS2 Jazzy: [ROS2 Jazzy Official Documentation](https://docs.ros.org/en/jazzy/index.html).
+If you don't want to use Docker and want to install everything directly on your computer, follow the official documentation for installing ROS2 Jazzy: [ROS2 Jazzy Official Documentation](https://docs.ros.org/en/jazzy/index.html).
 Then download and install [Webots](https://cyberbotics.com/) and follow this tutorial: [Webots with ROS2 Jazzy](https://docs.ros.org/en/jazzy/Tutorials/Advanced/Simulators/Webots/Simulation-Webots.html)

+Notice that not all features and packages are available when running ROS 2 on macOS and Windows without virtualization.

 > **Environment:** ROS2 Jazzy (Docker) + Webots (native on your OS)